-As the transformations of both single-photon and multiphoton states depend on the matrix elements of $T$, these circuit fidelities provide indirectly valuable heuristic insights into predicting the performance of quantum operations that involve multiple photons.
+Because multiphoton transformations depend on $T$, these fidelities provide heuristic insight into the performance of multiphoton operations.

-A conventional direct figure of merit for evaluating partial-measurement quantum operations is the circuit success probability $p_s$.
-The circuit success probability is often conditioned on detecting a certain number of photons in each measured mode, such that a successful event indicates the projection onto a specific quantum state $\rho^\prime$.
-However, the circuit success probability does not fully reflect the successful transmission of quantum information.
-Even when a measurement indicates success, the output state $\rho^\prime$ remains susceptible to vacuum errors.
-Therefore, we introduce and focus in this work on a conditional transmittance measure
+A common figure of merit for partial-measurement operations is the circuit success probability $p_s$, defined by detecting a specific photon pattern in the measured modes.
+However, $p_s$ does not capture vacuum errors: even when the measurement indicates success, the output state $\rho^\prime$ may be empty.
+To account for this, we define the conditional transmittance: